 The Maine scallop season generally runs from December through April, while the coveted scallops of Nantucket are harvested November through March.
 The majority of New England’s scallops are harvested by mechanical dragging, with less than 1% of these sweet delicacies considered true “Diver scallops.”

 Maine Diver Scallops

-Many menus claim to have diver scallops, but few understand the meaning of the term.
-Diver Scallops are those that are hand-harvested from the ocean floor by professional fishermen who are licensed scuba divers.
-More often than not, chefs and customers are told they are purchasing a Diver Scallop without knowledge of how to verify what they are really buying.
+Many menus claim to have Diver scallops, but few understand the meaning of the term.
+Diver scallops require hand-harvesting from the ocean floor by professional fishermen who are also licensed scuba divers.
+More often than not, chefs and customers are told they are purchasing a Diver scallop without any verification.

-Since owner Rod Mitchell first pioneered this practice in the late 1980’s for the late legendary chef Jean-Louis Palladin, Maine Diver Sea Scallops have become an industry standard for the ultimate in fresh, pristine sea scallop.
+Since owner Rod Mitchell first pioneered this practice in the late 1980’s for the late legendary chef Jean-Louis Palladin, Maine Diver sea scallops have become an industry standard for the freshest and best-sourced scallop.
 These are simply the sweetest, best sushi quality scallops available anywhere.